2026 NWLM Synod Assembly

 Content Warning: We will be discussing grooming tactics and situations involving child sexual abuse.

 To be considered for the 2026 Synod Assembly, ALL proposed resolutions and memorials must be submitted to the North/West Lower Michigan Synod Resolutions Committee in advance of the Assembly.
-All resolutions and memorials must be submitted to the synod office by 5:00pm on March 20, 2026.
-Resolutions and memorials can be submitted to Shannan Boerema (assembly@mittensynod.org).
+We are now CLOSED to resolution and memorial submissions.
+If you have any questions, please reach out to Shannan Boerema (assembly@mittensynod.org).

 Electing Voting Members for the 2026 NWLM Synod Assembly